Seth Porges

 Seth Porges is an American director, producer, journalist, and television commentator.
 He produced, wrote, and co-directed the feature documentary Class Action Park, which premiered as the number one movie on HBO Max in August 2020.
 In 2014, he additionally wrote and produced a documentary short about Action Park.
 He also appears on numerous television shows on the History, National Geographic, Discovery, and Travel channels; including more than 40 episodes of Mysteries at the Museum.

 Previously, he worked as a senior editor at Maxim magazine, as an editor at Popular Mechanics magazine, as the technology columnist at Bloomberg News and as a writer for TechCrunch.
 He is a graduate of Northwestern University’s Medill School of Journalism.

 Porges has appeared as a guest commentator on television networks such as MSNBC, Fox News, Fox Business, CNN, and CNBC; as well as The Today Show.
 His writing has appeared in publications such as BusinessWeek, Men’s Health, Men’s Journal and Editor & Publisher.

 He is the son of the neuroscientists Stephen Porges and C. Sue Carter, and is the subject of a song by the musician Wesley Willis.
 In 2009, he received attention as a test pilot on the maiden voyage of an experimental pulse jet-powered carousel.
 In 2006, he appeared as a contestant on Cash Cab and in 2017 was on the Fox competition show Superhuman, where he displayed his ability to spot art forgeries at a glance.
 In 2011, he was named as one of "50 Media Power Bachelors" by The New York Observer. and one of Stylecasters "Top 25 IT Kids of 2011".

+In 2025, The New York Times reported that Porges has created a documentary on the SantaCon annual pub crawl, based on a trove of footage of the event's early years.
+The documentary debuted at Doc NYC in November 2025.